-"Criminal history" means a county, State, or federal criminal history of (1) 1 2 conviction of a crime, whether a misdemeanor or a felony, that 3 indicates the applicant (i) poses a threat to the physical safety of students or personnel, or (ii) has demonstrated that he or she does not 4 5 have the integrity or honesty to fulfill his or her duties for The 6 University of North Carolina.
-Such crimes include the following 7 crimes contained in any of the following Articles of Chapter 14 of the 8 General Statutes: Article 4A, Prohibited Secret Societies and 9 Activities: Article 5, Counterfeiting and Issuing Monetary Substitutes: 10 Article 5A, Endangering Executive, Legislative, and Court Officers; Article 6, Homicide; Article 7A, Rape and Other Sex Offenses; Article 11 12 8, Assaults; Article 9, Hazing; Article 10, Kidnapping and Abduction; Article 11, Abortion and Kindred Offenses; Article 13, Malicious 13 14 Injury or Damage by Use of Explosive or Incendiary Device or 15 Material; Article 14, Burglary and Other Housebreakings; Article 15, 16 Arson and Other Burnings; Article 16, Larceny; Article 17, Robbery; 17 Article 18, Embezzlement; Article 19, False Pretenses and Cheats; 18 Article 19A, Obtaining Property or Services by False or Fraudulent Use of Credit Device or Other Means; Article 19B, Financial 19 20 Transaction Card Crime Act; Article 19C, Financial Identity Fraud; 21 Article 20, Frauds; Article 21, Forgery; Article 26, Offenses Against 22 Public Morality and Decency; Article 26A, Adult Establishments; Article 27, Prostitution; Article 27A, Sex Offender and Public 23 24 Protection Registration Programs; Article 28, Perjury; Article 29, Bribery; Article 31, Misconduct in Public Office; Article 35, Offenses 25 Against the Public Peace; Article 36, Offenses Against the Public 26 27 Safety; Article 36A, Riots and Civil Disorders; Article 36B, Nuclear, Biological, or Chemical Weapons of Mass Destruction; Article 39, 28 29 Protection of Minors; Article 47, Cruelty to Animals; Article 51, 30 Protection of Athletic Contests; Article 52, Miscellaneous Police Regulations; Article 58, Records, Tapes and Other Recorded Devices; 31 32 and Article 60, Computer-Related Crime.
-Such crimes also include possession or sale of drugs in violation of 33 34
+"Criminal history" means a county, State, or federal criminal history of (1) conviction of a crime, whether a misdemeanor or a felony, that indicates the applicant (i) poses a threat to the physical safety of students or personnel, or (ii) has demonstrated that he or she does not have the integrity or honesty to fulfill his or her duties for The University of North Carolina.
+These crimes include the following crimes contained in any of the following Articles of Chapter 14 of the General Statutes: Article 4A, Prohibited Secret Societies and Activities: Article 5, Counterfeiting and Issuing Monetary Substitutes: Article 5A, Endangering Executive, Legislative, and Court Officers: Article 6, Homicide; Article 7A, Rape and Other Sex Offenses; Article 8, Assaults; Article 9, Hazing; Article 10, Kidnapping and Abduction; Article 11, Abortion and Kindred Offenses; Article 13, Malicious Injury or Damage by Use of Explosive or Incendiary Device or Material; Article 14, Burglary and Other Housebreakings; Article 15, Arson and Other Burnings; Article 16, Larceny; Article 17, Robbery; Article 18, Embezzlement; Article 19, False Pretenses and Cheats; Article 19A, Obtaining Property or Services by False or Fraudulent Use of Credit Device or Other Means; Article 19B, Financial Transaction Card Crime Act; Article 19C, Financial Identity Fraud; Article 20, Frauds; Article 21, Forgery; Article 26, Offenses Against Public Morality and Decency: Article 26A, Adult Establishments: Article 27, Prostitution; Article 27A, Sex Offender and Public Protection Registration Programs; Article 28, Perjury; Article 29, Bribery; Article 31, Misconduct in Public Office; Article 35, Offenses Against the Public Peace; Article 36, Offenses Against the Public Safety; Article 36A, Riots and Civil Disorders; Article 36B, Nuclear, Biological, or Chemical Weapons of Mass Destruction; Article 39, Protection of Minors; Article 47, Cruelty to Animals; Article 51, Protection of Athletic Contests; Article 52, Miscellaneous Police Regulations; Article 58, Records, Tapes and Other Recorded Devices; and Article 60.
+Computer-Related Crime.

-Such crimes also include possession or sale of drugs in violation of the North Carolina Controlled Substances Act, Article 5 of Chapter 90 of the General Statutes, and alcohol-related offenses such as sale to underage persons in violation of G.S.
+These crimes also include possession or sale of drugs in violation of the North Carolina Controlled Substances Act, Article 5 of Chapter 90 of the General Statutes, and alcohol-related offenses such as sale to underage persons in violation of G.S.
 18B-302 or driving while impaired in violation of G.S.
 20-138.1 through G.S.
 20-138.5.

-In addition to the crimes listed in this subdivision, such crimes also include similar crimes under federal law or under the laws of other states.
+In addition to the crimes listed in this subdivision, these crimes also include similar crimes under federal law or under the laws of other states.